aaron-grau/curic/react/projects/widgets/README.md

   API to get the weather based on our current location

   - In order to get the API to accept your HTTP requests, you'll need an API key.
-[Sign up for a key here.][api-key] After signing up, click on the API keys tab to get your key.
+[Read up on how to use the API key and sign up for one here.][api-key] After signing up, click on the API keys tab to get your key.

     **NB:** In the real world, you should be very careful about placing API keys in frontend JavaScript or anywhere else they are publicly